kubernetes/enhancements/keps/sig-api-machinery/3937-declarative-validation/README.md

 - It will enable clients to perform validation of native types earlier in development worflows ("shift-left"), such as at with a git pre-submit linter.
 - It will improve API composition.
-In particular CRDs that embed native types (such as PotTemplate), which gain validation of the native type automatically.
+In particular CRDs that embed native types (such as PodTemplate), which gain validation of the native type automatically.
   This has the potential to simplify controller development and improve end user experiences when using CRDs.